johanmoritz/mattermost-webapp/report.md

 Discussed report writing with Kasper and typescript conventions in repository with Robin and Adam.

+Kasper: 2.5 hours

+Discussed report writing with Gabriel and to find the actual issue to work on with Robin.

 3. reading documentation;

 Gabriel: 3 hours

 First off I looked through the mattermost [documentation](https://developers.mattermost.com/contribute/webapp/) to learn more about how the project is set up and how components and testing is done in the project which they described quite nicely.
 After this, I had to take a closer look at how typescript worked, to learn it basically, and related issues to see what the convention was when refactoring.

+Kasper: 4 hours

+I went through the same process as Gabriel.

 4. configuration and setup;